netrixone/udig/README.md

 Feature set:

 - [x] Resolves a given domain to all interesting DNS records.
-Supports automatic NS discovery and automatic CNAME following.
+- [x] Supports automatic NS discovery and resolution of related domains (CNAME, MX, KX, NSSEC).
 - [x] Resolves a given domain to a set of WHOIS contacts (selected properties only).
 - [x] Resolves a given domain to a TLS certificate chain.
 - [x] CLI application outputs all resolutions encoded as JSON strings.